Sam Rogers (fullback)

-Sam Rogers (born April 12, 1995) is a former American football fullback and coach who is currently the head coach at Hanover High School.
+Sam Rogers (born April 12, 1995) is an American former professional football fullback and coach who is currently the head coach at Hanover High School.
 He played college football at Virginia Tech, and spent time on the rosters of the Los Angeles Rams and Buffalo Bills.

-High school career
+Early life

-In high school, Rogers played a multitude of positions, including quarterback, running back, wide receiver, and multiple defensive positions.
+In high school, Rogers played a multitude of positions, including quarterback, running back, and wide receiver.
 He rushed for 1,178 yards and 18 touchdowns and threw for 1,006 yards and six touchdowns as a senior, and caught 5 passes for 90 yards.
 During that time, he also played basketball and lacrosse.

 College career

 Rogers played college football at Virginia Tech.

 Professional career

 Los Angeles Rams

-Rogers was drafted by the Los Angeles Rams in the sixth round, 206th overall, in the 2017 NFL Draft.
+Rogers was selected by the Los Angeles Rams in the sixth round, 206th overall, in the 2017 NFL draft.
 He was the third of four Virginia Tech Hokies to be selected that year.
 He was waived on September 2, 2017, and was signed to the Rams' practice squad the next day.
 He signed a reserve/future contract with the Rams on January 8, 2018.
 On May 15, 2018, Rogers was waived by the Rams.